Mercerenies/latitude/spec/i_syntax_and_semantics/ch2_lexical.md

 a raw string.
 Aside from the difference in parsing, raw string literals are equivalent to ordinary string literals and are treated the same way at runtime.

-A `<dslstring>` consists of any number of characters, all interpreted literally, up until a close-parenthesis (`)`) which is not included in the DSL string.
-Note that backslashes are not treated specially in DSL strings.
-Pairs of parentheses may appear inside a DSL string, so long as they are balanced (so every `(` must be matched by a `)`).

 ## Comments